 Callisto is so big it is about the same size as the planet Mercury!
 However, it only contains about a third of the mass of Mercury, making it much less dense.
 The average density of Callisto is only twice that of water.

-Callisto is composed of rock and ice but it is thought to have an ocean under the surface.
-It is surrounded by an extremely thin atmosphere composed of carbon dioxide and possibly, small traces of oxygen.
+Scientists think Callisto is made of rock and ice.
+It may even have an ocean under its surface.
+The surface of the moon is surrounded by a very thin atmosphere.
+This atmosphere is made of carbon dioxide and may contain small traces of oxygen.

 Callisto's rocky surface is covered in lots of craters.
 These craters were made by many asteroid impacts over a long period of time.
 Callisto does not show any signs of recent volcanoes or plate tectonics.
 This means the craters on its surface have remained there for millions of years.
 Scientists think the surface of Callisto is older than those of other moons and planets in the Solar System.